 The full audio recording of the conference is available as podcast.
 Click on the links on the right sidebar, or visit iTunes (iTunes conference audio link)

-Scroll down this page to get abstracts of all the talks.
+Jump to abstracts of all the talks.

 Franc Myles MUBC MIAI Keynote speaker